cloudmesh-community/book/chapters/pi/clusters/pi-spark.md

-# Raspberry PI Spark Cluster :o:
+# Raspberry PI Spark Cluster :o2:

 ![No](images/no.png)